vishvAsa/purANam_vaiShNavam/history/tirupati-mandiram/N-ramesha/09_LITERATURE_AND_SONG.md

 "(It is Vengadam that Devas worship.
 In truth it is Vengadam that frees us from all sins and diseases.
 Vengadam is the mountain of our Lord who has defeated the Danavas with his discus and saved the Devas)."

-Tiruppanalvar has also been sung of the Lord though he has contributed only a hymn of ten stanzas (my co ou oog ogs) to the Nalayira- prabandham.
+Tiruppanalvar has also been sung of the Lord though he has contributed only a hymn of ten stanzas (my co ou oog ogs) to the Nalayiraprabandham.
 Vengadam and Srirangam are the only two shrines celebrated by this Alvar in his hymns.

 Tirumangai Alvar, one of the most learned of the alvars, is one who has contributed the greatest number of stanzas to the Nalayiram.
 He has as many as 64 stanzas in honour of Vengadam and its Lord.
 He has recorded the military achievements of Nandivarman Pallavamalla in his hymns, who lived in 8th Century A.D.
 Therefore, Tirumangai Alvar must have flourished in the middle of the eighth century A.D.
 This Alvar's hymn headed ‘gr@wsjme 6)wṁ pó' expresses the highest philosophical truth and in this the Lord is requested in all earnestness to save the Alvar from this worldly bondage.
 To translate the stanza:-